UsaidPro/FashionTrends/README.md

 This repository contains my work for team Maverick in DSC at University of Texas at Dallas.
-All code contained in this repository is my work.
+All code contained in this repository is my own (excluding libraries).

 # FashionTrends
 This project is an effort to predict fashion trends over time using machine learning.
 Currently, I am able to classify different types of clothing (Shirts, Skirts, Pants, Dress) using images webscraped from chictopia.com and training a model built using Keras.